City of Willoughby: Council seal

 Two of the main pioneering industries of the area are also symbolised in the seal: the tanning industry represented by the leather belt and the brick-making industry represented in the mural crown.
 In July 1999, council adopted a corporate logo, taking the form of a stylised Waratah, with the phrase "City of Diversity".

+International Relations

+Global Friendship Cities

+Willoughby City Council has five friendly city relationships, which are reflective of the local community and are based on community development and cultural exchange.
+These relationships are with: